valkey-io/valkey-doc/docs/reference/modules/_index.md

 ## Returning arrays with dynamic length

 Sometimes it is not possible to know beforehand the number of items of an array.
-As an example, think of a Redis module implementing a FACTOR command that given a number outputs the prime factors.
+As an example, think of a Valkey module implementing a FACTOR command that given a number outputs the prime factors.
 Instead of factorializing the number, storing the prime factors into an array, and later produce the command reply, a better solution is to start an array